rjury-sumo/sumo-public-content/apps/audit/readme.md

 1. set expected_asn_geo_regex parameter to a regular expression that matches your expected asn_geo location signature strings such as Australia|New.Zealand
 2. you may want to make the expected pattern for your account the parameter default
 3. set the value of the show_asn_geo parameter to exception, so panels will be blank unless an exception to expected regular expression

+## Collector Registration
+These panels show registrations by legacy id/key or the recommended install tokens method, as well as UI / API creation of hosted collectors.

 ### Support account activity
 The bottom two panels show logins or search activty by the sumosupport user.